 - Each value of the connection point must be unique.
 If the data contains multiple rows with identical connection point values, only one row is loaded into the project, and all other rows are dropped.

-- Each value of the connection point must have a corresponding value in the reference attribute of the other dataset.
+- Each value in the reference attribute must have a corresponding connection point of the other dataset.

 - The values for the reference attribute are not necessarily unique.

 - You can have only one connection point per dataset, but there can be many references to that connection point in other datasets.

 - Via the connection point, a dataset can be connected to many other datasets, where there are references to the connection point.
 However, any single reference in a dataset can point back to only one connection point.